 Click the grey box and drag it to the right to split the window.
 Splitting the window allows you keep one side static and scroll the other – similar to freezing cells in a spreadsheet.

-The top portion contains fields that will be populated on the inventory detail record of the newly entered items.
-The bottom portion is only for the draft PO being created for you.
+- The top portion of the Import Options window contains fields that will be populated on the inventory detail record of the newly entered items.
+Select vendors from the Vendor 2 and Vendor 3 pull-down lists.

 - Once the desired values are specified, click OK.
-The program will then import the titles and create your draft PO.
+The program will then import the titles, add them to a selected User Defined List, or add them to a selected PO. .
 Once complete you will see a summary of the titles that were imported.

 If you need more detailed file format information, see below